nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useEventDispatcher.md

 > - An _inputRef_ ref variable attacched to an input element contained in a form.
 > - An dispatch function returned from _useEventDispatcher_ with _inputRef_ as element.
 > - An onSubmit function to handle form onSubmit that invokes _dispatch_ function with a CustomEvent("demo") which detail is valued with input value taken from onSubmit event.
-> - A useEventListener of type _demo_, on element _inputRef_ and a listener that takes CustomEvent and invokes setState with event detail.
+> - A useEventListener of type _demo_, on element _inputRef_ and with a listener that takes CustomEvent and invokes setState with event detail.

 ## API